OPEC+ makes small trim to world oil supplies as prices fall

 Meanwhile, a deal between Western countries and Iran to limit Tehran’s nuclear program could ease sanctions and see more than 1 million barrels per day of Iranian oil return to the market in coming months.
 However, tensions between the U.S. and Iran appear to have risen in recent days: Iran seized two U.S. naval drones in the Red Sea, and U.S., Kuwaiti and Saudi warplanes flew over the Middle East on Sunday in a show of force.

-OPEC+ countries' energy ministers said Monday that their September increase of 100,000 barrels a day was only for that month and that the group could meet again at any time to address market developments.
-The group said its chairman could call an extraordinary meeting at any time ahead of the next scheduled meeting Oct.
-5.
+OPEC+ countries' energy ministers said their September increase of 100,000 barrels a day was only for that month and that the group could meet again at any time to address market developments.